-If your teen is experiencing distressing emotions and dysfunctional behaviors, we’d love to share more about how CBT can assist in getting them back to feeling like themselves.
+If your teen is experiencing distressing emotions and dysfunctional behaviors, we’d love to support you in getting them back to feeling like themselves.
+Contact our admissions team today to schedule a CBT session for your teen.

-Cognitive behavioral therapy (CBT) is a therapeutic process that intends to help someone make realistic connections between thoughts, feelings, and behaviors.
-The goal of a CBT therapist is to help teens identify negative thoughts and change their dysfunctional patterns of thinking, which in turn influences their feelings and behaviors.
+Cognitive behavioral therapy (CBT) is a therapeutic process that intends to help teens make realistic connections between thoughts, feelings, and behaviors.
+The goal of a CBT therapist is to help teens identify negative thoughts and change their dysfunctional patterns of thinking, which in turn influence their feelings and behaviors.

 For teens, CBT can help treat a wide range of mental health disorders.
 There are some changes that are made to tailor the treatment to this population, but it still remains highly useful.